 Reason: From the discussions at the visit the visitors were made aware that the education provider has an established professional suitability process in place.
 As such the visitors are aware of the consequences students will face if they are in breach of the professional suitability requirements for the programme.
 However, from their reading of the programme documentation, the visitors noted that if issues arose in the practice placement setting this would trigger a practice preview panel (Appendix 7).
 If an outcome of this panel would be to remove a student from the placement, the student would then be referred to the education providers' professional suitability procedure (paragraph 6.a) by the academic co-ordinator.
 However, the visitors were unclear about how this process would be enacted to ensure that any issues regarding a student's fitness to practice was scrutinised by the appropriate education provider process before they were removed from the programme.
-In particular the visitors were unsure what the roles and responsibilities of the practice placement educator (consultant social worker) academic co-ordinator, frontline specialist, academic tutor or member of placement provider staff would be in ensuring the process would be enacted should issues with students' professional suitability arise.
 The visitors therefore could not determine if a student could be removed from the programme as a result of professional conduct issues before being subject to the education providers' professional suitability process and possibly have recourse to the education provider's appeals process.
-As such the visitors require further evidence to demonstrate how any concerns about a students' profession-related conduct would be dealt with to ensure that any student will be subject to the relevant policies and procedures to minimise any risk that they could be readmitted to the programme as a result of an appeal.
+As such the visitors require further evidence to demonstrate how any concerns about a students'

+profession-related conduct would be dealt with to ensure that any student will be subject to the relevant policies and procedures to minimise any risk that they could be readmitted to the programme as a result of an appeal.
 In this way the visitors will be able to consider how this standard can be met by the programme.